Which Gel Should I Choose?

-Whether you’re looking for an all-natural formula, a scientifically crafted recipe, or something in between, you’ll find the right fit for your body with a little bit of research and at-home testing.
-Here are five energy gels worth trying out for your next long run.
+Whether you’re looking for an all-natural formula, a scientifically crafted recipe, or something in between, here are six energy gels worth trying out for your next long run.

 For 30 years, GU has developed some of the most tried and true energy gels on the market.
 The company offers three different types—the original, Roctane, and liquid—that come in more than 30 different flavors from salted caramel to raspberry lemonade.
 Depending on your texture preference, you might opt for a smooth gel or go for the fast-absorbing liquid.